 - wearing religious stuff to a public school, which may or may not be against the rules, but certainly out of my comfort zone.

 I suppose my fear is that this is yet another milestone on the path out of childhood, the one where holidays, while still enjoyed, lose a bit of the magic that once made them monumental.
 They are no longer the pinnacle of a season, but rather Tuesday with a wig on it.

-Factor in the heat (it’s over 100 degrees today), carry the one, allow for whatever, and you’ve got the great bupkis, Charlie Brown (rocks sold separately).
+Factor in the heat (it’s over 100 degrees today), carry the one, allow for whatever, and you’ve got The Great Bupkis, Charlie Brown (rocks sold separately).

 UPDATE: We did it.
-The boys picked out costumes on Monday after school while I went through the slim pickings of discount candy a couple aisles over.
+The boys picked out costumes on Monday after school while I went through the slim pickings of discount candy a couple of aisles over.
 The youngest chose a werewolf mask, the oldest a decorative light.
 One cut shirt and a jigsaw later I found myself sitting in a neighbor’s house with a group of other parents (and the frequent passerby) watching the Dodgers take it to Game 7 while the boys enjoyed the safety of mob mentality, a pack of sugar-bellied kids knocking and laughing and hopefully saying “thank you.”
 They were back by the bottom of the 8th, taking the corner and rounding for home.